handong32/intlog/scripts/node/linux/README.md

-# Scripts for running memcached in Linux
+# Scripts for running nodejs webserver in Linux

 ## Hardware Setup
 We assume the following IP address mappings in `mutilate_bench.py`, connected together via VLAN: